 San Francisco—Bonhams is pleased to announce its last sale of the year in San Francisco, the December 19 auction of Fine Writing Instruments, realised a successful result of $781,263.
 The 430-lot auction was well attended with nearly 90% of lots sold.

-At the top of the auction's lots was a Montblanc America's Signatures for Freedom Series Limited Edition 50 Fountain Pen, in honor of former US president George Washington.
-The limited edition pen was the first in a series honoring America's presidents, and it sold for $25,000, at the high-end of its presale estimate of $20,000-25,000.
-Highlights from the America's Signatures for Freedom Series continued on with the sales of editions honoring James Madison and John Adams, which took in $22,500 and $17,500, respectively.
+At the top of the auction's lots was a Montblanc America's Signatures for Freedom Series Limited Edition 50 Fountain Pen, in honour of former US president George Washington.
+The limited edition pen was the first in a series honouring America's presidents, and it sold for $25,000, at the high-end of its presale estimate of $20,000-25,000.
+Highlights from the America's Signatures for Freedom Series continued on with the sales of editions honouring James Madison and John Adams, which took in $22,500 and $17,500, respectively.

 Leading lots of the auction continued with a Montblanc Fortune Number 88 Limited Edition Fountain Pen, sold for $23,750, ahead of a presale estimate of $15,000-20,000, and a Montblanc 4th of July Limited Edition 56 Skeleton Fountain Pen, sold for $18,750, which surpassed an estimate of $15,000-18,000.

 Ivan Briggs, Specialist of Fine Writing Instruments at Bonhams in San Francisco, said of the auction, "The response to our sale was outstanding.
 Fine pens are attracting great attention for their craftsmanship and aesthetic virtues, and more and more people are becoming interested in them.
 This sale had more participants than any previous pen sale at Bonhams, and bidding activity was enthusiastic.
 There was lots of bidding activity across the Americas, Europe, Asia and the Middle East."